openware/node-auth-barong/README.md

   issuer: 'http://issuer' })
 ```

+Available options for verification:

+  * algorithms: List of strings with the names of the allowed algorithms.
+For instance, ["HS256", "HS384"].
+  * audience: if you want to check audience (aud), provide a value here.
+The audience can be checked against a string, a regular expression or a list of strings and/or regular expressions.
+Eg: "urn:foo", /urn:f[o]{2}/, [/urn:f[o]{2}/, "urn:bar"]
+  * issuer (optional): string or array of strings of valid values for the iss field.
+  * ignoreExpiration: if true do not validate the expiration of the token.
+  * subject: if you want to check subject (sub), provide a value here
+  * clockTolerance: number of seconds to tolerate when checking the nbf and exp claims, to deal with small clock differences among different servers
+  * maxAge: the maximum allowed age for tokens to still be valid.
+It is expressed in seconds or a string describing a time span zeit/ms. Eg: 1000, "2 days", "10h", "7d".
+A numeric value is interpreted as a seconds count.
+If you use a string be sure you provide the time units (days, hours, etc), otherwise milliseconds unit is used by default ("120" is equal to "120ms").
+  * clockTimestamp: the time in seconds that should be used as the current time for all necessary comparisons.

 > If the JWT has an expiration (`exp`), it will be checked.

 If you are using a base64 URL-encoded secret, pass a `Buffer` with `base64` encoding as the secret instead of a string: